Angle Icon

 Step 4: Set timelines to stay on track

-You ever heard the phrase, a goal without a timeline is just a dream?
+Have you ever heard the phrase, a goal without a timeline is just a dream?
+Root your treatment planning in reality and urgency.
+Timelines help hold both therapist and client accountable.
+Complete your treatment plan by clearly outlining:

 • Goals and objectives